lavabit/libdime/docs/style.md

 #### Exception

-Declarations of functions returning pointers shall have a space between the `*` and the function name.
+Declarations of functions returning pointers shall have a newline or space between the `*` and the function name.

 #### Example